Board of Directors

 Treasurer, Gallery K Gift Shop, Members’ Wall, and Office Manager – Julie Thoreson

 Julie is a native of California who came to Oregon to marry her now husband of 37 years.
 She has no formal art training, just a love of art ingrained in her by her creative and talented parents.
 “Being on the board of directors of Keizer Art Association is an honor and privilege I take seriously.
 The promotion of art in the community is an important part of what KAA does by teaching different form of art and providing a venue for artists to display their creations.”
 As a member of KAA, Julie looks forward to many more years of involvement in the art world.

 Librarian – Vicky Vickery

 Vicky Vickery moved to Oregon about forty years ago.
 She grew up in southern California, graduating from Pasadena City College with an Associate Degree in Art, and from Cal State Fullerton with a B.A. in Art History.
 She worked as a school librarian in Mt.
 Angel.
 Upon retirement, she got back into art through the classes at Keizer Art Association.
 “It is great to get back into art myself, but also to help promote the arts in the community through the KAA.”

 Webmaster, Historian – Bob Curtis

-Bob is also an active member of the Capitol Woodcarvers where he served on the board for several years.
-He is currently working to improve the acceptance of woodcarving as an “art”.
+Bob is also an active member of the Capitol Woodcarvers where he currently serves as a board member.
+He is working to improve the acceptance of woodcarving as an “art”.
 He is also a member of “Wild Over Watercolor” (WOW), a dedicated group of watercolor artists from the Willamette Valley.

 Member-at-Large – Yita Harris